Vicomtech/DMD-Driver-Monitoring-Dataset/annotation-tool/README.md

 | <kbd>A</kbd>       | **Jump backwards** to nearest label change               |

 ##### Playback keys
+This is a functionality where you can play and visualize the video along with the annotations from all levels.
+Can be used to check annotations or to navigate in timeline.

 |         Keys         |                                                 Function                                                      |
 | :------------------: | :------------------------------------------------------------------------------------------------------------ |
 | <kbd>Backspace</kbd> | Opens the **playback of the video** in a new window.                                                          |